vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 require("mason").setup({})
 ```

 Now, we can install the LSP servers we need using Mason.
-For example, the `lua-language-server` LSP.
+For example, `lua-language-server`.
 But we have to configure the LSP servers.
 This is done in the `lsp/` directory.
 We will create a file for each LSP server we want to use.
 But first, we need to create the `lsp.lua` file in the `lua/` directory, which will be the entry point for our LSP configuration.

 ```bash
 touch ~/.config/nvim-new/lua/lsp.lua